Code of Ethics – All Personnel

 5.0 Insider Trading

 Personnel who have access to confidential information are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of our business.
-All non-public information about Pacific Ethanol should be considered confidential information.
+All non-public information about Alto Ingredients should be considered confidential information.
 To use non-public information for personal financial benefit or to "tip" others who might make an investment decision on the basis of this information is not only unethical but also illegal.
-In order to assist with compliance with laws against insider trading, Pacific Ethanol has adopted a specific policy governing personnel trading in securities of the Pacific Ethanol.
+In order to assist with compliance with laws against insider trading, Alto Ingredients has adopted a specific policy governing personnel trading in securities of the Alto Ingredients.
 This policy has been distributed to every Director, officer, consultant and employee.
 If you have any questions, please consult the General Counsel.

 In addition, further definition, explanation and prohibited activities are provided in PEI-II-033 Insider Trading.